eirikvold/pmpro/readme.txt

 X = 4: Developer

-Adds a WordPress Role for each Membership Level with Display Name = Membership Level Name and Role Name = 'pmpro_role_X' (where X is the Membership Level's ID).
+Adds a WordPress Role for each Membership Level with Display Name = Membership Level Name and Role Name = 'pmpro_role_X' (where X is the WP Residence Membership Level's ID).

 == Description ==
 This plugin currently requires Paid Memberships Pro.